syncfusion-content/javascript-docs/js/ReportDesigner/Compose-Report/Configure-ReportItem/PivotGrid-ReportItem.md

     ![](PivotGrid-Images/Row-Settings-Height.png)

-**Column Settings**: Choose the column number from the dropdown list to customize the specific column appearance.
+**Column Settings**: Choose the column number from the drop-down list to customize the specific column appearance.

 ![](PivotGrid-Images/Column-Settings.png)